 The contemporary economic system has broken the vital relationship between Land, Food and People.
 There is a crucial need to renew the system that has produced this breakdown.
-“Brexit” represents a propitious historical moment to respond decisively to a range of critical issues relating to the disproportionate empowerment of corporations, landowners and shareholders, at the cost of national health, the legitimate concerns of systemic stakeholders and the legitimate expectations of land-workers, in particular.
+“Brexit” represents a propitious historical moment to respond decisively to a range of critical issues relating to the disproportionate empowerment of corporations, landowners and shareholders, at the cost of national health, the concerns of systemic stakeholders and the expectations of land-workers, in particular.

 The figure below models and critiques the current economic system, using three overlapping circles, representing Land, Food, People and the crucial overlaps between them, of production, consumption and participation.

 The vast majority of UK land is owned by a tiny minority of the UK population.
 Wealthy landowners include: aristocratic families, the Anglican Church, the military, the government, utility companies and financial institutions.
 As a result, most agricultural land forms part of large estates, inevitably effecting how it is managed.
 Just 2% is built upon.
 Put simply, land ownership is undemocratic because the general population, even rural dwellers (and particularly land workers) have practically zero influence over how UK land is utilised—including how to most appropriately respond to the housing crisis.

 The UK population is increasingly urbanised, so that even those who live outside of towns are increasingly resourced by urban services (surgeries, hospitals, supermarkets, shops etc).
 It is also increasingly diseased: obesity, diabetes, heart disease, cancer etc. Our national health system is pharmaceutical-centric, yet drugs are generally unsuited to curing chronic disease, root causes of which lie in diet, lifestyle and environmental factors, leading to lifelong prescriptions: good for pharmaceutical corporations, bad for patients.